How to Prevent Getting Sick While Traveling Abroad (Video)

 Use a purifier

-In rural areas and smaller villages, purify water with iodine pills (except if you’re pregnant or have thyroid problems), or alternatively chlorine pills.
+In rural areas and smaller villages, purify water with iodine pills (unless you’re pregnant or have thyroid problems), or alternatively chlorine pills.
 For the most remote locations, water purifiers are the safest option.
 Try the Steripen Ultra, which has a UV lamp to kill bugs, microbes, and bacteria.
 Or consider the Lifesaver water bottle, which uses nano-filtration to remove viruses, bacteria, cysts, and parasites from contaminated water.